Key facts

 CISM live boot camps and self-paced training

 One of the best ways to prepare and ensure exam success is through training programs designed by ISACA-accredited organizations.
-Whether you want to get certified quickly or need expert assistance mastering the exam domains, paid training is a prime path to certification.
+Infosec offers multiple CISM training options to match your learning style and schedule requirements.

 Live CISM Boot Camp

 Live online or in-person boot camps are often the quickest route to certification.
-The Infosec CISM Boot Camp, for example, is five days of intensive training that helps you pass the exam on your first attempt.
+For example, the Infosec CISM Boot Camp provides five days of intensive training that helps you pass the exam on your first attempt.

 Advantages of enrolling in a boot camp include:

-- Live instruction: Boot camps provide the opportunity to interact with instructors and peers who have useful industry or exam experience to share.
+- Live instruction: Boot camps provide the opportunity to interact with instructors and peers who have valuable industry or exam experience to share.

-- Complete certification package: Search for a boot camp provider that includes training materials, exam vouchers or other resources and look out for additional costs.
+- Complete certification package: Search for a boot camp provider that includes training materials, exam vouchers or other resources with no hidden costs.

 - Higher pass rates: Boot camps prepare you to pass the exam on your first attempt, and providers like Infosec back their training with an Exam Pass Guarantee.